minhdang2803/Self-learning-Flutter/README.md

 - Solution: we can make a new variable with the syntax: **final variable_name** and assign it with the widget

-## 4.2 Some changes in diffrent orientation
+## 4.2 Some changes in diffrent Orientations

 We can check the orientarion of the device by using **Orientation.lanscape** or **Orientation.portrait** which are respective for lanscacpe and portrait screen.